yariv/ReactScriptLoader/README.md

 #What is it?

 ReactScriptLoader simplifies creating React components whose rendering depends on dynamically loaded scripts.
-It can be used for lazily loading heavy scripts but it's especially useful for loading components that rely on 3rd party scripts, such as Google maps or Stripe.js payment buttons.
+It can be used for lazily loading heavy scripts but it's especially useful for loading components that rely on 3rd party scripts, such as Google Maps or Stripe Checkout.

 #Why use it?